Skip to content

 Otherwise, manually add the module paths to the themes purge content configuration as described below under Purge Content Details.

-Purge Content Details
+Content Path Details

 Note that the configuration is not limited to .phtml templates.
 For example, layout XMl files might reference Tailwindcss classes, too, and can also be included in the content configuration.